 A Welcoming Place for you to find Calm and Clarity

-The Centre began in 1998 with the renovation of a Sunday schoolroom in the village of Dent.
-At the time it was falling into a state of disrepair, but founder Eliza Harrison was captivated by the place as it held an extraordinary quality of silence.
+The Meditation Centre began in 1998 with the renovation of a Sunday schoolroom in the village of Dent by our founder and local meditation teacher, Eliza Harrison.

 With the encouragement of the United Reformed Church who then owned the building, funds were raised to refurbish the Sunday school room so that it could be used for teaching meditation and the Centre became a registered charity.
 The trustees took responsibility for holding the vision of the Centre as being a place that was open to all for quiet reflection or meditation.
 However, only two years later, the URC decided to sell the chapel along with the school room as they could not afford the radical building repairs that were needed at the time.
 This meant that the Meditation Centre would also close unless sufficient funds were found to buy it.